qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * |moveLabel| :sup:`Move Label And Diagram` that has data-defined position.
 You just have to drag the diagram to the desired place.
 * |showHideLabels| :sup:`Show/Hide Labels and Diagrams` that has data-defined visbility.
-If you click or drag an area holding ``Shift``, then diagram(s) are hidden.
+If you click or drag an area holding :kbd:`Shift`, then diagram(s) are hidden.
 When a diagram is hidden, you just have to click or drag an area around the feature's point to restore the chart.